-In the event of a death in the immediate family of an employee of the City of Alameda, the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for the funeral and attend same, not to exceed three (3) regularly scheduled working days.
+In the event of a death in the immediate family of an employee of the City of Alameda, the employee shall, upon request, be granted such time off with pay as is necessary to make arrangements for and attend the funeral, not to exceed three (3) regularly scheduled working days.
 (Five (5) days for the purposes of spouse, domestic partner, parent or child).
 This provision does not apply if the death occurs during the employee's paid vacation or while the employee is on leave of absence, layoff, or sick leave.

-For the purposes of this provision, the immediate family shall be restricted to father, mother, brother, sister, spouse, domestic partner, child, mother-in-law, father-in-law, grandparents and grandchildren.
+For the purposes of this provision, the immediate family shall be restricted to father, mother, any persons sharing the relationship of in loco parentis, brother, sister, niece, nephew, aunt, uncle, spouse, domestic partner, child, mother-in-law, father-in-law, grandparents, grandchildren, step-parent and stepchild where there is a child-rearing relationship, or step-sibling, or any living persons in the immediate household of the employee.
 At the request of the City, the employee will furnish a death certificate and proof of relationship.